 - Limited on technology?
-Social studies escapes don’t need ANY technology.
+Social studies escape rooms don’t need ANY technology.
 Seriously!
-The ones I create don’t use QR codes or other internet based sites, so there is literally no need for any technology.
-I do include a digital lock option, though, so if you don’t want to buy the actual locks, you can have students enter the codes in a Google form before moving onto the next challenge.
+The ones I create don’t use QR codes or other internet-based sites, so there is literally no need for any technology.
+I do include a digital lock option, though, so if you don’t want to buy the actual locks, you can have students enter the codes in a Google form before moving on to the next challenge.
 If you don’t want to do digital locks OR buy actual locks, then you can have students write the code on a recording page and show you or a fellow student for check off and to receive their next challenge.

 - Increased engagement– When students participate in hands-on activities, they become more engaged and involved in learning the content as well as using the knowledge to solve problems, explore alternative actions, and come up with their own solutions.
-Social studies escapes help students move beyond the surface-level learning, and they help students think outside the box to strengthen their problem-solving skills.
-Students are going to be using serious braincells to complete a social studies escape!
+Social studies escape rooms help students move beyond surface-level learning, and they help students think outside the box to strengthen their problem-solving skills.
+Students are going to be using serious brain cells to complete a social studies escape!

 - Offers differentiation– Social studies escapes can easily be tweaked for different levels.
 You don’t need to have multiple sets of escapes.
 For example, I would expect my advanced class to solve more challenges than my on-level class.
 I would simply remove some challenges for them.
-Another example, you can offer clue cards to groups who are struggling.
-One more example, is you can allow students to complete the challenges in any order (as long as they are not created in a sequential order).
-The social studies escapes I create are not dependent on one another, so that means students can solve any challenge in any order and still escape.
+Another example is you can offer clue cards to groups who are struggling.
+One more example is you can allow students to complete the challenges in any order (as long as they are not created in sequential order).
+The social studies escape I create are not dependent on one another, so that means students can solve any challenge in any order and still escape.

-- Review– Depending on how you create a social studies escape, it can be an effective review of the content your students learned.
-You can integrate information they have already learned into the challenges they will solve, so while they are playing the game, they will also be using prior knowledge.
+- Review– Depending on how you create a social studies escape room, it can be an effective review of the content your students learned.
+You can integrate the information they have already learned into the challenges they will solve, so while they are playing the game, they will also be using prior knowledge.
 Most students love review games, so you can add these to your bag!

 HOW DO I IMPLEMENT SOCIAL STUDIES ESCAPES?